abhishek-kumar-code/Redfish_Public/Specification.md

 Responses for Resource Collections shall contain the ["Name" property](#name-property).
 Responses for Resource Collections may contain the ["Description" property](#description-property).

+Responses for Resource Collections shall not contain any property or annotation not explicitly defined in this section of this specification.

 ##### Context property

 Responses shall contain a context property named "@odata.context" describing the source of the payload.
 The value of the context property shall be the context URL that describes the Resource Collection according to [OData-Protocol](#OData-Protocol).